brincowale/node-megabus/README.md

 # node-megabus

+NOTE: Megabus Europe has been sold to Flixbus.
+This script should be updated to use the Megabus UK website.
+The currency also need to be replaced, to use pounds instead of euros.

 `megabus` is [Megabus (EU)](http://uk.megabus.com/) ticket finder library for [Node.js](http://nodejs.org/).
 This library is modified to use Megabus Europe, the original proyect can be found at [pilwon](https://github.com/pilwon/node-megabus) repository.